danieleavolio/danieleavolio/README.md

 * 🌐 **Frontend Development:** I always loved to create UIs, since seems like no one wants to...
 Someone has to do it.

 * 📊 **Data Science:** Data Science and AI are really becoming part of the future for every technology.
 I want to be part of this team.

+* 🖥️ **Data Engineering:** I want to learn how to build efficient data pipelines and handle big data volumes, making sure data is ready for analysis and machine learning.

 <h3 align=center> Language and technologies ⚡ </h3>